Validating Shareback Readiness

 UI and API Validation Differences

-• UI submissions allow immediate visual confirmation
+• UI submissions allow near-immediate visual confirmation

 This behavior is expected and does not indicate a failure of shareback readiness.